MarcoDVisser/choosecolor/README.md

 It's nothing fancy, just functional.

 Quicky choosing colors and making pallets in R can be a chore.
-This is a simple set of functions to helps choose colors in R, using the locator functionality in R.
+This is a simple set of functions to help choose colors in R, using the locator functionality in R.

 Credits: